arocnies/arocnies.github.io/_posts/2022-12-19-asteroidsplusplus.md

 When building a project with Gradle, all of your dependencies are cached locally.
 Since I was still using the same laptop, there was a chance I still had my old cached buildscript dependency to use in offline mode.
 Of course, it wasn't that easy.
-I'd have to find the lost buildscripot dependency elsewhere.
+I'd have to find the lost buildscript dependency elsewhere.

 #### Option #2, switch to another Maven repository such as MavenCentral